We wrapped up Day 3 with a few evening activities. Check out the Esri UC 2018 Day 3 Daily Updates.

 The highlight for attendees, I think, was meeting their instructors, and some of the “behind the scenes” MOOC team members.
 The five Cartography.
 Instructors, decked out in their “wizard” T-shirts said hello, as did Brendan O’Neill, instructor of Do-it-Yourself Geo Apps and Kevin Butler, instructor of Earth Imagery at Work.
 Linda Beale, who set the bar high with the Esri’s first MOOC, Going Places with Spatial Analysis, literally ran in from another meeting to greet students, and confirm her commitment to developing “season two” of that course.
 Every instructor gave the nod to longtime MOOC instructional designer Nancy Matheny, who shared that her favorite part of the role was interacting with the very motivated MOOC students in the course forums.

 The five instructors of Cartography. came dressed in their cartography wizards T-shirts.
-Wesley Jones, far left, drew the cartoons which now grace buttons and stickers.
+Wesley Jones, far right, drew the cartoons which now grace buttons and stickers.

 Our attendees provided some great ideas for future MOOCs that we’ll take into consideration.
 The MOOC team appreciates students coming out to spend time with us and their passion for learning and helping one another learn.
 With that good energy, we are ready to get back to work and update existing MOOCs and make new ones!